khulnasoft-lab/design.khulnasoft.com/contents/components/sorting.md

 ### Sorting "don'ts"

-* When using the sorting component, make sure the list in the dropdown doesn't contain more than twenty items, otherwise it will create usability problems.
+* When using the sorting component, make sure the list in the dropdown doesn't contain more than 10 items, otherwise it will create usability problems.
 [See dropdown guidelines](/components/dropdowns).
 * If a list is static, easy to search/scan, or where the data set won't grow, the sorting component is unnecessary.

 ### Sorting vs filtering